trygve-lie/circuit-b/README.md

 breaker.set('api.elsewhere.net');

 breaker.enable();

+// Do http requests with any http lib.
+The breaker will guard it. request('api.somewhere.com', (error, response, body) => {
+    console.log(body);
+});
 ```

 ## Description

 A circuit breaker provides latency and fault protection for distributed systems.
 A circuit
-breaker monitor your outgoing requests, and will trip an internal circuit if it begins to
+breaker monitor outgoing requests, and will trip an internal circuit if it begins to detect
-detect that the remote service is failing.
-This allows you to redirect requests to sane
+that the remote service is failing.
+By doing so, one can redirect requests to sane fallbacks,
-fallbacks, and back-off the downstream services so they can recover.
+and back-off requests against downstream services so they can recover.
+This pattern is

-This is a non intrusive circuit breaker for node.js and it follow the [circuit breaker pattern](https://doc.akka.io/docs/akka/snapshot/common/circuitbreaker.html)
-defined in the akka documentation as closely as possible.
+described in detail in the [akka documentation](https://doc.akka.io/docs/akka/snapshot/common/circuitbreaker.html).

 Circuit-b is non intrusive in the way that one do not need to implement it every single place
 one do a http call in an app.
 One only need to init Circuit-b one place in an application and